Low Acrylamide Potatoes

 The major route for acrylamide formation is the breakdown of an amino acid called asparagine in the presence of sugars.
 This is part of the Maillard reaction, which occurs during the cooking of food and is also responsible for the production of flavour and colour in the cooked food.
 The approach we are taking is to reduce the levels of free asparagine and sugars in potatoes so that less acrylamide forms.

 The project involves three major research groups, from Rothamsted Research, Reading University and the Scottish Crop Research Institute, and is being carried out under the guidance of key companies in potato production, processing and marketing.
 It aims to identify varieties and breeding lines of potato that have low levels of asparagine (particularly in relation to other amino acids) and sugars but which retain colour and flavour development.
 The project also aims to provide the knowledge and tools for plant breeders to reduce the levels of these acrylamide precursors further and achieve the strategic aim of 'low acrylamide risk' potato varieties.
+One of the best ways to shred potatoes is to use a food processor.
+This handy device makes lunch time a lot easier so it's crucial that you don't skimp out on an average machine.
+Go for quality and look out for the best food processor.
+It will be worth it in the long run and most people recommend stuyding food processor reviews in order to get the right one.
 The project will also address the issue of sulphur and nitrogen feeding of potatoes, something that is required for growth and health of the crop but has been shown to exacerbate acrylamide risk.

 The project is funded by the Biotechnology and Biological Sciences Research Council (BBSRC) and the Scottish Government’s Rural and Environmental Research and Analysis Directorate (RERAD) through DEFRA’s Sustainable Arable-LINK programme.